Advanced Translation (Turkish)

 Objectives and learning outcomes of the module

-The course aims to enhance the written and reading skills of the students through the grammatical study and translation of texts from a range of sources.
-By the end of the course students should be able to produce reliable translations of texts chosen from a wide range of genres (newspaper and journal articles, literary texts (short stories, novels), legal texts etc and in a variety of styles and registers, including highly complex syntactic structures.
+The module aims to enhance the written and reading skills of the students through the grammatical study and translation of texts from a range of sources.
+By the end of the module students should be able to produce reliable translations of texts chosen from a wide range of genres (newspaper and journal articles, literary texts (short stories, novels), legal texts etc and in a variety of styles and registers, including highly complex syntactic structures.
 They shall also gain the skills of doing such translations with reasonable speed.
 Students should be able to engage with both contemporary and also the more traditionalist style of Turkish employed in such writings.

 Scope and syllabus